FreyreCorona/Lu-estilos_API/readme.md

    cd Lu-estilos_API
    ```

-2. Copy the `.env` file with the required environment variables.
+2. Copy the `.env` file and set the environment variables as you like

 3. Build and start the containers using Docker Compose:
    ```bash